risgk/digital-synth-vra8-u/README.md

     - Controlled by MIDI: VRA8-U is MIDI Sound Module
 - The 8th in the Digital Synth VRA8 series that pushes the limits of the Arduino Uno

-## Caution about Arduino AVR Boards version
+## Caution about Arduino AVR Boards Version

 - We *strongly recommend* **Arduino AVR Boards version 1.8.5 (or 1.8.3)**
     - If you use another version, the sketch *may not work well*: CPU Busy LED (LED L) *may almost always lit*